 Naturopaths seek to identify and remove all obstacles to healing, rather than palliate or suppress symptoms.

-The primary goal of a naturopath is to practice, teach and inspire patients to take responsibility for their health and encourage healthy lifestyle choices that will become the foundation of life-long wellness.
+The primary goal of a naturopath is to practice, teach and inspire clients to take responsibility for their health and encourage healthy lifestyle choices that will become the foundation of life-long wellness.

 The naturopathic approach emphasizes prevention of disease by assessing risk factors, heredity, and susceptibility of disease, and encouraging appropriate interventions that support life-long health.